What Food Cravings Mean – Check Out This Simple Chart

 How to Take Advantage of Whole Foods to Beat the Cravings

-Let’s just recap some of the foods substitutions you may want to try when you have food cravings:
+Let’s recap some of the food substitutions you may want to try when you have food cravings:

-• Sugar: Eat dark chocolate or make almond butter cookies or brownies.
-I enjoy eating almond butter with semi-sweet chocolate chips and a dash of maple syrup.
+- Sugar: Eat dark chocolate or make almond butter cookies or brownies.
+I enjoy eating almond butter, semi-sweet chocolate chips, and a dash of maple syrup.

-• Salty foods: Chips are one of the foods I crave most often.
-To be honestly, I often indulge!
+- Salty foods: Chips are one of the foods I crave most often.
+To be honest, I often indulge!
 Beating your food cravings is not about NEVER allowing yourself to eat the foods you want.
 It’s about training yourself to make better food choices and discovering your true hunger cues.
-When you crave salty foods, eat roasted nuts or kale chips with sea salt.
+Eating roasted nuts or kale chips with sea salt when you crave salty foods.

-• Breads and pastas: When you crave breads and pasta, you can eat the healthier breads and pastas like gluten free and sprouted.
-Also try sweet potatoes or white potatoes.
+- Bread and pasta: When you crave bread and pasta, you can eat healthier bread and pasta, like gluten-free and sprouted.
+Also, try sweet potatoes or white potatoes.
 Enjoy fruit and fruit smoothies.

-• Fried foods: If you crave fried foods, eat nuts and seeds.
-Consume healthy fat rich foods like avocado and sardines.
-I know that if you want KFC, an avocado won’t seem very appealing😂 Add some bagel seasonings, and trust me, it’s actually very satisfying!
-If you like olives, eat some galic stuffed olives.
+- Fried foods: If you crave fried foods, eat nuts and seeds.
+Consume healthy fat-rich foods like avocado and sardines.
+If you want KFC, an avocado won’t seem very appealing😂 Add some bagel seasonings; trust me, it’s very satisfying!
+If you like olives, eat some garlic stuffed olives.

 3. Exercise